BY R.D. Miller

 Sure, there will be another public statement, but little are no support for victim’s and their families.

 People must assemble not only for entrainment such as when Jamaica’s Kaci Fannell lost the 2015 Miss Universe pageant, and for carnival events.
-Soon many politicians will be wearing their political party colours to become the next leader; one wonders who will wear at least one exploited, missing or victim’s face on their clothing and how many will remain mute on this missing outrage
+Soon many politicians will be wearing their political party colours to become the next leader; one wonders who will wear at least one exploited victim on their clothing and how many will remain mute on this missing outrage